primeroIMS/primero/doc/getting_started_development.md

 done;
 ```

+If you use a different shell, for example zsh, you will need to add these to the correct startup file.

 # Running Unit Tests

 To make sure that your system has been configured correctly, and to establish a baseline of the unit tests passing on your environment, it is a good idea to run the unit tests before making any changes to the Primero code.
 This may take a few minutes.
-On a VM with 4GB of RAM, it took approximately 5 minutes to run the tests.
+On a VM with 4GB of RAM, it will take approximately 5 minutes to run the tests.

 ```shell
 rspec spec